It’s a Choice

-The longer I am married and just the longer I am alive, I am convinced more and more that love is not a feeling but rather, mostly just a choice.
+The longer I am married and the longer I am alive, I am convinced more and more that love is not a feeling but rather a choice.
 Every day is not Valentine’s Day.
 Every day is a choice.

 Let me just be honest.
 Valentine’s Day doesn’t even feel like Valentine’s Day.
-The baskets of clothes waiting for me to fold don’t disappear on February 14th and neither do the dishes and there is no housekeeper coming to take out the trash.
+The baskets of clothes waiting for me to fold don’t disappear on February 14th and neither do the dishes.
+There is no housekeeper coming to take out the trash.
 If you are lucky, none of the kids are sick on Valentine’s Day.
-If you are like me, you ask your husband not to worry about sending you flowers because you really can’t drive safely from work all the way to do a daycare pick up and then all the way home while holding a big bouquet in a vase.